 As the sun rises upon the horizon signaling the start of the third day, so would we journey about an hour east from the busy capital, Accra to a more laid back zone, Prampram.
 Here we are nestled on a hill by the ocean in a lodge which features an Ancestral Wall; the longest wall dedicated to the revitalization of the memories our ancestors throughout time and space.
 We will pay homage while spending time by the ocean contemplating the motions of the waves and allowing personal time to bring forth our creative energies or simply reflect and introspect.
 We will also engage the community and its peoples in which we find ourselves.

-Lake of Mysticism (Lake Bosomtwe)
+Lake of the Star that Fell (Lake Bosomtwe)

 The morning of the fifth day will see us journey about five hours inland to Kumasi, the cultural capital of the Asante Kingdom - one of the few surviving monarchial states in Afrika.
 Kumasi is also home to the sacred Lake Bosomtwe, Ghana’s only natural lake created by an ancient impact crater.
 The lake is calm but full of mysticism and we will make a home in a lodge by its shores.
 Knowledge deep in all ages seem to be lying in its depths as the Asante’s believe it is the final point for all souls as they come to bid farewell to Asaase Yaa (the Earth Goddess) on the journey to the ancestral abode.